Seravo/docs/_posts/2015-10-12-configure-vagrant-box.md

 # Configuration for Vagrant
 ###

-# This is used for domain mapping
+# This is used as the hostname of the Vagrant box
 name: wordpress

 # These are used for migrating database and uploads back and forth with production